FernandoAFS/FernandoAFS.github.io/content/pages/about-me.md

 To stay up to date use [RSS](/index.xml). you can follow me on [mastodon](https://mastodon.social/@fernandoAFS) too.

 Remember, there is no magic, only code!

-# What I'm doing

-## Propietary

-- Consultant for [Cursoriam Bikes](https://www.cursoriambikes.com/).
-Helping them scale and increase customer conversion.
-- Battery-control system for industrial and residential applications.
-The point is to give best resutls to users with multiple energy sources

-## FOSS

-_Coming soon.
-Stay tuned._